Left Tail of the Derivative Martingale in a Gaussian BRW in the Entire Subcritical Regime: Introduction

 \end{theorem}

-Our second result establishes that the ratio of the derivative martingale limit with respect to the additive martingale limit ${Z_{\infty}(\beta)}/{W_{\infty}(\beta)}$ has finite positive exponential moments of all orders.
-This extends \cite[Theorem 3.2(ii)]{LRV22} to the entire subcritical regime $\beta<\beta_{c}$ for log-correlated Gaussian fields on trees.
+Our second result establishes that the ratio of the derivative martingale limit with respect to the additive martingale limit ${D_{\infty}(\beta)}/{W_{\infty}(\beta)}$ has finite negative exponential moments of all orders.
+This extends \cite[Theorem 3.2(ii)]{LRV22} to the entire subcritical regime $\beta<\beta_{c}$ for log-correlated Gaussian fields on trees, whereas in \cite{LRV22} the corresponding statement was established for the derivative Gaussian multiplicative chaos (DGMC) only for $\beta\in(0,\frac{\beta_c}{2})$.